-How Do I Know if I Need a Root Canal?How Do I Know if I Need a Root Canal? https://www.bloomfieldhillsdentist.com/wp-content/uploads/2018/08/root-canal-dentist-bloomfield-hills-mi.jpg 700 500 Timothy V. Steimel DDS | Cosmetic Dentistry | Family Dentistry Timothy V. Steimel DDS | Cosmetic Dentistry | Family Dentistry https://www.bloomfieldhillsdentist.com/wp-content/uploads/2018/08/root-canal-dentist-bloomfield-hills-mi.jpg
+How Do I Know If I Need a Root Canal?How Do I Know If I Need a Root Canal? https://www.bloomfieldhillsdentist.com/wp-content/uploads/2018/08/root-canal-dentist-bloomfield-hills-mi.jpg 700 500 Dr. Steimel and Dr. Loprete | Cosmetic Dentistry | Family Dentistry Dr. Steimel and Dr. Loprete | Cosmetic Dentistry | Family Dentistry https://www.bloomfieldhillsdentist.com/wp-content/uploads/2018/08/root-canal-dentist-bloomfield-hills-mi.jpg

 - A tooth darkening in color